 The easiest way to get acquainted with all of the Kruger’s best bits is by joining a guided safari tour, but you’ll be able to get so much more out of your trip if you choose to self-drive.
 That way, you can really slow down and take it all in!

 If you’re only visiting on a day trip, stick to the southern and central corners of the park.
 Skukuza and Lower Sabie have one of the highest concentrations of leopard globally, and there’s a good chance to spot the Big Five here.
 The central grasslands is another popular game-viewing area, thanks to its large lion population.
-It’s also home to some of the biggest herds of zebra, buffalo, impala, giraffe, and wildebeest in the Kruger.
+It’s also home to an abundance of other African animals, including some of the biggest herds of zebra, buffalo, impala, giraffe, and wildebeest in the Kruger.

 For those with a bit more time during their Mpumalanga itinerary, book a few nights’ stay at one of the awesome rest camps or gorgeous bushveld lodges.
 There’s much more to see further north!
 In particular, the Letaba and Olifants Regions.
 Here you can trade the hardy bushveld and expansive grasslands for lush mopane veld full of elephants!